Close

 Family Wellness: Strengthen Your Family Ties

-The first support community we join as human beings is our family unit.
-Service members thrive best with support from their families, and families in turn cope better with their service member’s active participation in helping the family stay strong in the face of unique challenges they face as part of the National Guard community.
-Because the wellness of family unit hinges on the wellness of all the individuals involved, it’s important to seek ways to keep your family connected, healthy and united.
+Your first support community is your family unit.
+A united family helps service members thrive, and in turn, families cope better when their service member is active in helping the family stay strong in the face of unique challenges.
+The wellness of your family depends on the wellness of each family member, so it’s important to find ways to keep your family connected, healthy and united.

 What does “family wellness” mean?